Requests to Work on City Property

 The City of Emeryville owns or holds an interest in various properties throughout the community, which include roads, sidewalks, and easements granted for utility lines, public access, and open space.

-Types of Requests The City frequently receives requests from home owners, businesses, and public utilities to install improvements on city rights of way and easements.
+The City frequently receives requests from home owners, businesses, and public utilities to install improvements on city rights of way and easements.
 Requests for encroachments range from long-term improvements, such as fences, driveways, and utility lines, to short-term encroachments, such as the storage of dumpsters or building materials.
 Short-term encroachments are often proposed as part of the construction phase of new development.
 It should be noted that when the city does grant an Encroachment Permit, it does not give up its interest in the property.

 Denial of Requests